All Episodes

 As you know, Obama wants everybody to inflate their tires and get a tune-up so we won't have to drill for oil.

-He made this as a serious policy statement.
+Seriously, he made this as a serious policy statement.

 Inflate your tires, get a tune-up, and we'll save as much oil as what we would get from drilling.

-We have about four Saudi Arabia's worth of oil, if you count the shale and war and the uh way offshore.
+We have about four Saudi Arabia's worth of oil, if you count the shale and war and the way offshore.

 He didn't want to go get it.

-And of course we can't build a nuclear power plant.
+And of course, we can't build a nuclear power plant.

-We can't do coal.
+Oh, no, we can't do coal.

-We got to build stupid windmills.
+That we got to build stupid windmills.

-We got to drive smart little bubble cars that don't make left turns.
+We've got to drive smart little bubble cars that don't make left turns.

-We have to do, we have to downsize, we have to reduce our footprint.
+We have to do, we have to downsize.

 Well, get this.